Aashishsharma/Learnings/Javascript/Javascript.md

 3. **string** for strings.
 A string may have zero or more characters, there’s no separate single-character type.
 4. **boolean** for true/false.
 5. **null** for unknown values – a standalone type that has a single value null.
 Null as an assignment value.
 So you can assign the value null to any variable which basically means it’s blank.
-6. **undefined** for unassigned values – a standalone type that has a single value undefined.
-Undefined is a variable that has been declared but not assigned a value.
+6. **undefined** for unassigned values – memory allocated to variable while hoisting, but no val assigned  Undefined is a variable that has been declared but not assigned a value.
 7. **object** for more complex data structures.
 8. **symbol** for unique identifiers.
 A “symbol” represents a unique identifier.